dsvinod90/mindex-java-code-challenge/instructions.md

 `GET /reportingStructure/{employeeId}`:
 It returns the ReportingStructure object for the specified employeeId.
 This is calculated by recursively going through all the direct reports of the mentioned employee and aggregating the sum.

+*Assumption: Consider Employee A has 4 direct reports including Employee B and Employee B has 2 direct reports.
+If Employee C has both Employee A and Employee B as direct reports, then the total number of reportees for Employee C will be calculated to be 8.*

 ## TASK 2
 ### Compensation
 This is a new class added to the code repository as mentioned in the README.md file.
 This is mapped to the MongoDB repository and is persisted.